• Travel

 Story Writing with Halloween Stickers

 Tips for teaching kids to learn to write this Halloween... use stickers!
 Here's how to encourage your child to write their own story with Halloween stickers.
 I loved Amanda's Afterschool Express Post last week about teaching writing with beginning writers.
 Her little one expresses herself so freely in writing, I love it!
 My daughter is also in Kindergarten but is more reserved with her writing and needs a little encouragement.
-She really wants us to help her spell the words and we're working on ...
+She really wants us to help her spell the words and we're ...
 Read more...

 Filed Under: Kids Activities, Writing Tagged With: Afterschool Express, grade school, Halloween, Kim, Preschool, writing